 - Rental car and travel expenses

-- Rideshare
+- Rideshare and roadside assistance

 Discounts Available

-- Accident-free
+- Accident-free and good driver

-- Drive Safe & Save app
+- Drive Safe & Save (telematics)

-- Passive restraint
+- Passive restraint and anti-theft device

 **J.D.
-Power’s 2020 U.S. Auto Insurance Study rating for the Central region.
+Power’s 2021 U.S. Auto Insurance Study rating for the Central region.
 Based on a 1,000-point scale.

-The average cost of car insurance in Kansas
+The Average Cost of Car Insurance in Kansas

 Top 3 Cheapest Car Insurance Companies in Kansas

-Company | Average Annual Premium (Minimum Coverage) |
+| Company | Average Annual Full Coverage Premium* |

-USAA | $612.97 |
+| USAA | $1,225 |

 Top 3 Most Expensive Car Insurance Companies in Kansas

-Company | Average Annual Premium (Minimum Coverage) |
+| Company | Average Annual Full Coverage Premium* |

-Shelter | $1,167.93 |
+| Shelter | $2,347 |

 Top 3 Cheapest Cities for Car Insurance in Kansas

-City | Average Annual Premium* |
+| City | Average Annual Full Coverage Premium* |

 Top 3 Most Expensive Cities for Car Insurance in Kansas

-City | Average Annual Premium* |
+| City | Average Annual Full Coverage Premium* |

-Kansas City | $852.83 |
+| Garden City | $1,928 |

 What You Need to Know About Kansas Car Insurance